JamieBort/Learning-Directory/JavaScript/CodingChallenges/ProjectEuler/002EvenFibonacciNumbers/README.md

 Problem URL: https://projecteuler.net/problem=2

 ### Status

+Successfully submitted `4613732` which was produced from `attempt03.js`.

+See `Screen Shot 2023-01-06 at 14.58.56.png` and `Screen Shot 2023-01-06 at 14.59.58.png`.

-With attempt02.js I think I have the correct solution.
+~~With attempt02.js I think I have the correct solution.
-But when I test my answer with the website I'm told it's not correct.
+But when I test my answer with the website I'm told it's not correct.~~

 ### Research
 [Project Euler #2: Even Fibonacci numbers](https://medium.com/@TheZaki/project-euler-2-even-fibonacci-numbers-2219e9438970) Medium blog post.